Harmonic analysis approach to the relative Riemann-Roch theorem on global fields: Background

 \subsection{Preliminaries}

 In this paper we uniformly treat all one-dimensional global fields $K$ i.e. number fields and the fields of functions of projective geometrically integral algebraic curves over a finite field.
-In particular, $K$ is a finite extension of the field of rational numbers $Q=\mathbb{Q}$ in the arithmetic case and $K$ is a finite separable extension of $Q=\mathbb{F}_p(t)$, where $t$ is transcendental over $\mathbb{F}_p$ and $\mathbb{F}_p$ is a finite filed with $p$ elements.
+In particular, $K$ is a finite extension of the field of rational numbers $Q=\mathbb{Q}$ or $K$ is a finite separable extension of $Q=\mathbb{F}_p(t)$, where $t$ is transcendental over $\mathbb{F}_p$ and $\mathbb{F}_p$ is a finite filed with $p$ elements.
 We will refer to spectra of number fields as arithmetic curves.
 The results in this paper are uniform for both arithmetic and algebraic curves.
 We denote by $O_K$ the ring of integers of $K$, which is the integral closure of $Z=\mathbb{Z}$, $Z=\mathbb{F}_p[t]$ for the archimedean and the geometric case respectively.
-We denote by $X_K$ the ``geometric object'' associated to the global field $K$: if $K$ is a number field, then $X_K$ is the Arakelov completion of the set of prime ideals of $O_K$ $\spec O_K$; if $K$ is a function field, then $X_K$ is the corresponding algebraic curve. {When $K$ is a number field, we denote by $\sigma:K\to\mathbb C$ a generic field embedding, and we identify conjugate embeddings of $K$.
+We denote by $X_K$ the ``geometric object'' associated to the global field $K$: if $K$ is a number field, then $X_K$ is the completion of the set of prime ideals of $O_K$ $\spec O_K$ by the places at infinity i.e. the set of all $\mathbb C$-embeddings of $K$ up to conjugancy; if $K$ is a function field, then $X_K$ is the corresponding algebraic curve. {When $K$ is a number field, we denote by $\sigma:K\to\mathbb C$ a generic field embedding, and we identify conjugate embeddings of $K$.
 In this way $\sigma$ can be thought as an archimedean place $v$ of $K$ and moreover we fix the constant

-which is the degree of $K_v$ over the field of real numbers $\mathbb{R}$. } We define the absolute discriminant
+which is the degree of $K_v$ over the field of real numbers $\mathbb{R}$. } Let $K/L$ be a finite extension of global fields.
+We have the notion of a relative different $\mathfrak{D}_{K/L}$ and a relative discriminant $\mathfrak{d}_{K/L}$.
+Recall that $\mathfrak{D}_{K/L}$ is an ideal of $O_K$ divisible exactly by the ramified ideals of the extension, and $\mathfrak{d}_{K/L}$ is an ideal of $O_L$ divisible exactly by the ramified ideals.
+We denote by